 The Maryland WIC Program has also developed a Maryland WIC app that you may see participants using as they shop for their WIC benefits.
 The app can be downloaded from the Google Play store or Apple store and is available in English and Spanish.
-The app lets participants know what their current balance is and allows them to scan items as they shop to check if the item is WIC approved and in their benefit balance.
+The app also lets them know what their current balance is and allows participants to scan items as they shop to check if the item is WIC approved and in their benefit balance.